olivermaerz/littlelemonux/README.md

 Little Lemon UI/UX for the Coursera course 'Principles of UX/UI Design'

 Definition of the problem:
-Allowing the customer to book a table for the Little Lemon restaurant online.
+The current website does not allow users to reserve a table online.
+We need to allow the customer to book a table for the Little Lemon restaurant online.

 * Persona Figma file
 * Journey Map Figma file